microsoft/ebpf-for-windows/docs/AddressSanitizing.md

 *AddressSanitizer* (aka ASan) is a library for detecting memory-related issues for C/C++.
 It consists of a compiler instrumentation module and a run-time library.
 The typical performance penalty for address sanitizing is 2x.

-This file details the how *Address Sanitization* is performed within the  `ebpf-for-windows.sln` solution and its CI/CD pipeline.
+This file details how *Address Sanitization* is performed within the `ebpf-for-windows.sln` solution and its CI/CD pipeline.

 ## Current usage in eBPF for Windows